eugenewebdevs/workshops/workshops-2021/microservice-2021/README.md

 In this example we will create a slash command for Slack.
 This allows yoou to connect Slack to pretty much anything on the web.

+This is menat to be a continuation to our 2019 workshop: https://github.com/eugenewebdevs/workshops/tree/master/workshops-2019/microservice

 ## Required

 * Slack credentails to create a bot and slash command for a workspace